tjelvar-olsson/biologists-guide-to-computing/source/how-to-think-like-a-computer.rst

 However, knowing that a microprocessor can make decisions and jump to new sets of instructions can be useful when trying to understand the concepts such as loops.
 A loop is essentially a set of machine instructions that end with a decision to jump back to the beginning of the same set of instructions.

-Within the set of machine instructions defining the loop a criteria for exiting the loop is often also defined.
+Loops often include a criteria for exiting the loop.
 If the criteria for exiting the loop is not defined, or it cannot be reached, the loop will keep cycling forever in what is termed an "infinite loop".

 Computer memory